-Domain Name System Security Extensions (DNSSEC) is an upgrade to the Domain Name System (DNS), the system that translates a domain name to an IP address.
+NETWORK SECURITY The RIRS work closely with their communities to develop and incorporate technologies to ensure the security of the Internet's infrastructure.
+DNSSEC Domain Name System Security Extensions (DNSSEC) is an upgrade to the Domain Name System (DNS), the system that translates a domain name to an IP address.
 DNSSEC provides DNS data integrity and authentication through the use of cryptographic digital signatures.
 All RIRs have deployed DNSSEC over their reverse DNS delegations to add more layers of security from the root zone to the final domain name.
-COOPERATION WITH LAW ENFORCEMENT The RIRs' relationships with law enforcement agencies (LEAs) ensure widespread awareness of the registry system and facilitate access to crucial public network data.
+COOPERATION WITH LAW ENFORCEMENT The RIRs' relationships with LEAs ensure widespread awareness of the registry system and facilitate access to crucial public network data.
 By working proactively with various LEAs and related groups, the RIRs aim to create a better understanding of how the Internet registry system works, and what law enforcement can achieve using the public resource registration data.
 In addition to communicating directly with specific regional agencies, several RIRs now host regular events dedicated to discussing law enforcement issues as they relate to Internet addressing.
-RESOURCE CERTIFICATION (RPKI Internet resource certification, also known as RPKI, is a system based on Public Key Infrastructure (PKI) principles that uses digital certificates to prove that a specific Internet number resource has been officially assigned or allocated by an RIR.
+RESOURCE CERTIFICATION (RPKI) Internet resource certification, also known as RPKI, is a system based on Public Key Infrastructure (PKI) principles that uses digital certificates to prove that a specific Internet number resource has been officially assigned or allocated by an RIR.
 All five RIRs have deployed this system, which ensures that registration information is current and accurate, and can contribute to securing Internet routing.